brevzin/brevzin.github.io/_posts/2019-04-19-opt-into-concepts.md

 };
 ```

 How does this approach compare to the inheritance approach?
 Yes, it removes the virtual dispatch but I'm not super concerned with that at this point.
-This is still an **explicit** opt-in - you have to manually specialize the type which acts like the concept.
-But a key difference is that it's **unobtrusive** - I don't need to modify `SeqNum` itself to get this functionality, I can do so externally.
+This is still an <span class="token important">explicit</span> opt-in - you have to manually specialize the type which acts like the concept.
+But a key difference is that it's <span class="token important">unobtrusive</span> - I don't need to modify `SeqNum` itself to get this functionality, I can do so externally.
 This is an enormous benefit!

 Also nothing in the language itself prevents me from doing a "bad" specialization - one that either gets signatures wrong or misses things entirely.
 That's because while virtual functions are baked into the language, specialization like this is just a convention.
-I'll only find out that I made a mistake at the point of use - they are **checked late**.
+Nor does anything in the language prevent me from trying to write an invalid operation for this type - I can write `Printable<T>::display(x)`{:.language-cpp} (an invalid function) or `Printable<T>::print(x, std::cout)`{:.language-cpp} (wrong order of arguments).
+All of these mistakes will only be caught at the point of use - they are <span class="token important">checked late</span>.

 This approach also suffers from not having an ergonomic syntax.
 Consider hashing.
 With the inheritance approach, given some object that satisfied the concept, we would write: